nathanleclaire/blog/source/_posts/2014-02-15-how-to-wait-for-all-goroutines-to-finish-executing-before-continuing.markdown

 categories: [golang,concurrency,goroutines,waitGroup,sync]
 ---

+*EDIT:*  As pointed out by effenn in [this Reddit comment](http://www.reddit.com/r/golang/comments/1y3spq/how_to_wait_for_all_goroutines_to_finish/cfh9fg7), a lot of information in this article is "dangerously inaccurate".
+OOPS!
+I've written a followup/correction article [here]() for your viewing pleasure, but I'm leaving this article up for "historical purposes".

 {%img /images/syncwaitgroup/gophermegaphones.jpeg %}

 Goroutines and channels are one of [Go](http://golang.org)'s nicest language features.
 They provide a rather headache-free way to use the power of concurrency in your Go programs, and they are baked into the language itself instead of relying on standard or external libraries.
 I was very excited when I started playing around with them but eventually came across a problem : what if you want to wait for all goroutines (a kind of lightweight thread in case you're not familiar) to finish executing before you continue execution in the current goroutine?